DoctorSauerkraut/linkscanner/README.md

 # linkscanner

-Analyze a set of files through URLS by checking
+Forensic script to analyze a set of files through URLS by checking
 - Type
 - Magic number
 - VirusTotal score